 - MID-RANGE: Pärlan Hotel – This family-owned, three-star hotel has a classic feel with a modern twist.
 With wooden floors, fireplaces, and quaint balconies, it really does emulate the charm of Stockholm.
 And it’s just a couple metro stops from Gamla Stan too.

 - LUXURY: Elite Eden Park Hotel – Boasting a gym, a sauna, free Wi-Fi, and an Asian-inspired restaurant run by Swedish chef Melker Andersson, this hotel is a great option for anyone looking to indulge.
 The breakfast buffet is incredible, and the staff are helpful and incredibly professional.

 Where to Stay for Relaxing: Kungsholmen

-Located across the water from Norrmalm, this is more of a laid-back area.
+Located across the water from Norrmalm, this is more of a laid-back area filled with pretty much only locals.
 It’s growing in popularity and offers plenty of restaurants and cozy cafés.
-It has a lot of green space, including some walking trails.
+It has a lot of green space and walking trails.
 It’s a great place to stay if you’re looking for something a bit quieter away from the busy city center (yet still convenient enough to get anywhere with ease).